ad1ttya/rosalind/README.md

-# rosalind
+# Rosalind

-Solution to rosalind bioinformatics problems in F#
+Solution to rosalind.info bioinformatics problems in F#